LucasBarzotto/HTML-CSS/README.md

 2. Home_Page_2: homepage using flexbox and animations.
 3. Spotify404: Spotify's 404 error page copy, using flexbox, css grid and media queries for responsiveness.
 4. CosmoJunkie: mobile first responsive build, based on the net ninja's youtube course.
+5. PSD2CSS: Simple webpage to practice HTML and CSS.